Williamite War in Ireland: Jacobite political and strategic objectives 1689–1690

 As a result, a significant proportion of the Irish Parliament preferred to negotiate, which meant avoiding combat to preserve the army and retain as much territory as possible.
 James himself viewed war in Ireland as a dead-end, and pointed out that the French provided only enough supplies to keep the conflict going, not win it.
 As a former naval commander, he argued retaking England meant a cross-Channel invasion, and French suggestions of doing so via the Irish Sea were simply unrealistic.
 Since the French navy was unable to resupply their own forces in Ireland, it was unlikely they could control the Irish Sea long enough to land troops in the face of a hostile population.

-Peripheral rebellions in Ireland and Scotland were a cost-effective way for France to divert British resources from Europe.
-This meant prolonging the war was more useful than winning it, although potentially devastating for the local populace, a dilemma that resurfaced in the 1745 Scottish Rising.
+Peripheral rebellions in Ireland and Scotland were a cost-effective way for France to divert British (and Dutch) resources from Europe.
+This meant prolonging the war was more useful than winning it, although it was potentially devastating for the local populace, a dilemma that resurfaced in the 1745 Scottish Rising.
 In 1689, the French envoy d'Avaux urged the Jacobites to withdraw beyond the Shannon, first destroying everything in between, including Dublin.
 Unsurprisingly, this suggestion was rejected, as the Irish were united in their dislike of the French in general and d'Avaux in particular.
 The feeling was mutual; when replaced in April 1690, d'Avaux told his successor Lauzun the Irish were 'a poor-spirited and cowardly people, whose soldiers never fight and whose officers will never obey orders.'